vanessazlh/gpu_scheduler/README.md

 ## Project Overview

-This project investigates how memory-aware scheduling can improve fairness when scheduling GPU compute workloads.
+This project investigates if and how memory-aware scheduling can improve fairness when scheduling GPU compute workloads.
 The project combines:

 1. **Theoretical Simulator**: Discrete-event simulation of GPU schedulers (FIFO, Fair, Memory-Aware)
 2. **Empirical Measurements**: Real GPU workload measurements using PyTorch

-**Research Question:** How does memory-aware scheduling improve fairness compared to existing policies when scheduling GPU compute workloads?

 ## Project Structure